unit2zeroq/homelab-infrastructure/README.md

 Monitoring traffic with Wireshark and practicing subnetting and basic routing concepts.

-Security — segmenting the network to isolate untrusted devices, reviewing system logs, configuring alerts, and exploring intrusion detection with tools like Snort and Suricata.
+Security — reviewing system logs, configuring alerts, and exploring intrusion detection with tools like Snort and Suricata.

-Help desk simulation (osTicket and SymTrain) — documenting issues and resolutions in a personal runbook and practicing ticket triage and escalation workflows.
+Help desk simulation (osTicket) — documenting issues and resolutions in a personal runbook and practicing ticket triage and escalation workflows.

 ---